liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/02-creating-entities/02-creating-folders.markdown

 Note that the `repositoryId` of such a folder indicates the external repository the folder points to---not the repository that the folder exists in.
-Also, mount point folders can only exist in the default site repository.
+Also, mount point folders can only exist in the default Site repository.

 ## Related Topics [](id=related-topics)